aileencomer/driving-engine/guides/quick-start/test-mock-data/Android.md

 }
 ```

 The `cadence` that you set for `startMockTrip` will determine how fast the engine processes each GPS point.
-For example, a value of `0.5` would correspond to a half second between points where a value of `1.0` would be real time.
+For example, a value of `0.5` would correspond to a half second between points, whereas a value of `1.0` would be real time.

 ## Test the Application
 Since there isn't any UI on this app, we'll monitor `logcat` to ensure the mock trip is working.
 After you've built and deployed the app to your phone, run the following to monitor logs from the app in your Terminal / Command Prompt: